ST. MARY RIVER

 it with many large rocks and boulders and is

-a lot of Class 2 and 3 water which our skilled guides will manoeuvre
+more narrow than the St. Mary and Elk rivers.
+In addition, it has a lot of Class 2 and 3 water which our guides will skillfully manoeuvre

 you through.
 A float on the Bull is a particularly beautiful trip